 The BEST Green Goddess Pasta

-This Green Goddess Pasta is:
+Why You’ll Love This Green Goddess Pasta

-Green Goddess Pasta Ingredients
+Ingredients for Green Goddess Pasta

 To make this super-satisfying pasta dish, here’s what you’ll need:

-- Green Goddess Pasta Sauce: You can find my healthy green goddess dressing recipe here.
+- Green Goddess Pasta Sauce: You can find my Healthy Green Goddess Dressing recipe here.
 This is what I am using as a pasta sauce.
 But if you prefer, use your favorite recipe or brand.
 My green goddess sauce is a deliciously creamy tangy sauce that contains loads of fresh herbs, ripe avocado, greek yogurt, quark (a low-fat soft cheese), garlic, fresh lemon juice, and green olives.

 - Pasta: I’m using a lenticchie fusilli or green lentil pasta.
 The one in the recipe photos is Dalla Costa Lenticchie Fusilli.
 It’s made with durum wheat semolina (so it does contain gluten), but it also has green lentils and spinach.
 It’s still pasta but with the added bonus of extra nutrition.
 I also love how the sauce gets into all those spirals for a better mouthful.
 That said, the best pasta is your favorite pasta, so choose the kind and shape you prefer.